-I hereby certify that I have reviewed the legal document establishing responsibility for the maintenance of the roads and common areas in the named subdivision and have found that the covenants, conditions and restrictions are sufficient to ensure the continued maintenance of the commonly owned property, the roads and improvements in the names subdivision.
-Said documents are recorded in Deed Book Page in the Office of the Clerk of the Superior Court for Fannin County, Georgia.
+I hereby certify that I have reviewed the legal document establishing responsibility for the maintenance of the roads and common areas in the named subdivision and have found that the covenants, conditions, and restrictions are sufficient to ensure the continued maintenance of the commonly owned property, the roads, and improvements in the name's subdivision.
+Said documents are recorded in Deed Book_____Page in the Office of the Clerk of the Superior Court for Fannin County, Georgia.
+Or Non-Applicable per County attorney Initials

-Fannin County Attorney:
+Date: Fannin County Attorney: